D2Edev/NumberSprinter/README.md

 # NumberSprinter
-ver 150701 - cannot select item in ListView

-a game
-You\'ll get numbers from 1 to 25 located randomly in 5x5 matrix.
+a game - select reandomly located figures quicker You\'ll get numbers from 1 to 25 located randomly in 5x5 matrix.
 Your target is to to select them in acsending order.
 Upon completion your time is fixed.